secretstartups/handbook/account-based-marketing/index.html.md

 {: #overview .gitlab-purple}
 <!-- DO NOT CHANGE THIS ANCHOR -->

-To be added
+The Account Based Marketing Team is responsible for the strategy and implementation of Account Based Marketing campaigns and tactics to drive pipeline from a key accounts list (developed in collaboration with Sales and Marketing).
+We approach ABM strategy with a data-driven approach, continually testing and evaluating success of campaigns and tactics, connecting closely throughout the process across marketing, sales, and SDR teams for a fully integrated approach.

 ### Goals
 {: #goals}
 <!-- DO NOT CHANGE THIS ANCHOR -->

-The goals for new first-order MQLs and SAOs are derived from workbacks of sales pipeline projections.
-These differ by segment and geo, and can be discussed internally.
+The goals for new first-order key account SAOs are derived from workbacks of sales pipeline projections and total accounts in the key account list.
 Attainment of these goals is a collaborative effort across ABM, Campaigns, Field Marketing, Sales, SDR, and Digital.

 ### Key Metrics
 {: #key-metrics}
 <!-- DO NOT CHANGE THIS ANCHOR -->

-- **North Star Metric:** MQA, SAO from New First Order Key Accounts
+- **North Star Metric:** Sales Accepted Opportunities (SAO) from New First Order Key Accounts
-- **Supporting Metrics:** Demandbase campaign metrics
+- **Supporting Metrics:** Markenting Qualified Accounts (MQA), individual paid channel and campaign metrics

 ## FY23 Plans